 What I’ve done so far

 I’ve gone all in on art and am trying to learn as much as possible to get myself to a level of decent understanding.
 I had zero knowledge of art so far in my life, and I’m working hard to change that.
 That means reading books, attending conferences and fairs, speaking to artists and collectors, watching documentaries, and doing my own art experimentations.

-Keep in mind that, as I mentioned, NFTs were what got me into art, so a lot of what I’ll be doing will probably be skewed towards this space and digital art.
+Keep in mind that, as I mentioned, NFTs were what got me into art, so a lot of what I’ll be doing will probably be skewed toward this space and digital art.

 NFTs solve many of the big problems present in the traditional art market.
 Authenticity, opaque pricing, difficulty in logistically acquiring art, and storing art problems are vastly improved with NFTs.
 While other NFT use cases are still experimental, the art use-case is the strongest, in my view.

-In 2022 I attended my first big NFT events, the chief of which was NFT NYC, which was an amazing week.
-But one of my best highlights was a little-known conference taking place that week, Token Art, where I got to migle with the exact crowd I was craving: generative artists and early collectors.
+In 2022 I attended some big NFT events, the chief of which was NFT NYC, which was an amazing week.
+But one of my best highlights was a little-known conference taking place that week, Token Art, where I got to mingle with the exact crowd I was craving: generative artists and early collectors.

 I’ll continue to post any highlights of my journey here for accountability and tracking my progress, and also for the benefit of anyone looking to do the same thing.

 - Attended conferences: